traendy/traendy.github.io/_posts/2017-10-26-JSON-value-null.markdown

 ---
 # JSON value '<null>' of type NSNull cannot be converted to NSString

+## Content

+* Background
+* Error
+* Solving
+* Reasoning

+## Background

-This error is the most annoying error that occurred in my short React Native Carrer so far.
+This error is the most annoying error that occurred in my short React Native carreer so far.
 I had such a hard time to solve this Issue that I try to abstract it in this blog post.

 If you are a React Native geek, this is not for you.
 But for all beginners like me.
 This might help you.